 Ph.D.
 Candidate, Sociology & Demography, University of Pennsylvania

-Jeylan Erman is a fourth-year Ph.D student in the sociology and demography program at the University of Pennsylvania.
+Jeylan Erman is a fifth-year Ph.D student in the sociology and demography program at the University of Pennsylvania.
 Jeylan's research interests lie in the intersection of migration and family change.
-In a master's program in demography at Stockholm University, she examined how immigrant background affects the relationship between parental separation and children's schooling outcomes in Sweden.
-Currently, she is studying family dynamics among immigrants in Germany and France.
+In a master's program in demography at Stockholm University, she examined the role of parental separation in immigrant children's schooling outcomes in Sweden.
+Currently, she is studying migrant fertility in Germany, France and Turkey.
 Prior to coming to Penn, Jeylan was also a Fulbright research fellow in Berlin, Germany from 2010 to 2011.
 Jeylan received an AB in economics and a certificate in Near Eastern Studies from Princeton University in 2008.